pablocarderam/opqua/README.md

 keys=Strings, values=int)

 _Keyword Arguments:_
-- vectors -- list of specific vectors to sample from, if empty, samples from whole population (default empty list; empty)
+- group_id -- ID of group to sample vectors to sample from, if empty, samples from whole population (default empty String; empty)

 #### treatHosts